mjnaderi/Photon/README.md

     its name changes to something like "2014-07-05 15:45:47.jpg" and the "important" part is removed from file name.

-    If you are not sure about what will happen, first use --dry flag, and if everything was ok, then run the command without --dry.
+    If you are not sure about what will happen, first use --dry-run flag, and if everything was ok, then run the command without --dry-run.

 Todo
 ----